 Charlene is an actor and screenwriter, but she's struggling in more ways than one (go figure).

 Charlene’s husband, Raul, has taken their two young kids to live with his sister “to give time for Charlene to grieve.”
-How is Charlene supposed to grieve when she’s also fulfilling her obligation to carry on her brother’s design business, care for her aging mother, Lorenna, and reconcile with Ayla, her pregnant sister-in-law who she’s avoiding?!
+How is Charlene supposed to grieve when she’s also fulfilling her obligation to carry on her brother’s design business, care for her aging mother, Lorenna (played by Alley Mills), and reconcile with Ayla, her pregnant sister-in-law who she’s avoiding?!

 (Lies.
 All lies.
 She’s the farthest thing from being fine).

 Charlene carries on trying to make sense of her life and rewrite (and sell) her feature film with ideas and notes that come from conversations with her husband Raul, manager Veronica, mother Lorenna, sister-in-law Ayla and actor friend Dino.